Dual HD

 Example of Dual HD video processing

-Dual HD transcoding with FFmpeg
+Transcoding with FFmpeg

-FFmpeg is a cross-platform solution to stream audio and video.
 Dual HD 2640 video can be split into two destinations with the following command:

-ffmpeg -i dualhd2640.mp4 \ -filter_complex "[0:v]crop=1920:1080:0:0[horizontal]; [0:v]crop=720:1280:1920:0[vertical]" \ -map "[horizontal]" -c:v libx264 fullhd_horizontal_output.mp4 \ -map "[vertical]" -c:v libx264 720p_vertical_output.mp4
+ffmpeg -i dualhd2640.mp4 \ -filter_complex "[0:v]crop=1920:1080:0:0[horizontal]; [0:v]crop=720:1280:1920:0[vertical]" \ -map "[horizontal]" -c:v libx264 -preset veryfast -c:a copy fullhd_horizontal_output.mp4 \ -map "[vertical]" -c:v libx264 -preset veryfast -c:a copy 720p_vertical_output.mp4

 Using in production